hunter-teacher-cert/reg_assignments-Leiteduardo/google.md

 ### Assignment
 * title **google**
 * Create or use an existing programming task in a programming language of a class you are teaching (or would like to teach).
-  - The task should involve multiple steps, ~5.
-* Run a few internet searches that a student might run when presented with your task.
-* In a markdown file:
-  - Describe the task
-  - For each search you ran provide three links from the results
-    - Provide a critique on the result.
-Things to consider:
-      - Was it useful?
-      - Was it too simple/complex?
-      - Was it unecessarily compicated?
-      - Did it include copypastable code?
-      - Did you learn from it/could a student learn from it?

 ### Lab 3.03 - War (Card Game)
 Create a program that lets a user play a simplified version of the card game ‘War’.
 In this version, the users will share a single deck of cards and cards will not be added back to the deck after they have been